codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 ARG PORT=4321
 ```

-Another thing to take care around when using `ARG` is the scope.
+Another thing to take care of when using `ARG` is the scope.
 You cannot use an `ARG` that is declared in a `FROM` after the one that you are working with.
-Think like variables during code: you can't use a variable before it's been declared, nor use a variable that was declared inside another function.
+Think like variables during the code: you can't use a variable before it's been declared, nor use a variable that was declared inside another function.

 With the `ARG` created, it's time to set the environment variable PORT so the application knows which port to use.
 This can be done using the `ENV` keyword.